thevuong/next15-filterlist/STEPS.md

 - Some final things to note
 - Turn off slow and feel the UX.
 Suspense boundaries are omitted cause the app is fast.
 However we know its okay if it isn't.
 - Show filters are being discarded when clicking between them if the transition is still ongoing.
 Checkout branch here called filter-provider where I've fixed this and simplified the code by extracting to a optimistic search param provider which React Context which batches all of them together.
 You could put pagination, sorting, and other things in here as well.
+And there are libraries that can do this, for example nuqs.